ByKoan/CoffeeCode/README.md

 -> 3.- Create a new folder and put the `x86_64-w64-mingw32` folder in the new folder

 -> 4.- Run this with Mingw32: `mingw32-make`

+### At the moment you run the code:

+- Its to important you have `SDL3.dll`file in the same folder as the .exe.